Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 ### Running Unit tests

-To run unit tests, make sure that `chairlift-test` Anaconda environment is active, and then run the following command:
+To run unit tests, make sure that `chairlift-test` conda environment is active, and then run the following command:
 ```
 pytest -vv
 ```